Crewmember Apprenticeship Program

 Formalized as part of ALFA’s Young Fishermen Initiative in 2015, the program aims to: 1) provide young people with an interest in pursuing a career in commercial fishing an opportunity to gain experience; and, 2) give young people the opportunity to gain an understanding of commercial fishing, the lifestyle it provides, and its importance to supporting coastal communities in a safe and well-guided entry level experience.
 ALFA member and skiff fisherman Terry Perensovich became the second captain to join the program in summer 2017, beginning the expansion to including more skippers, crew, regions, and fisheries that ALFA hopes to continue over the next three years.

-The program will prepare skippers to select, prepare and safely introduce apprentices to fishing, and will provide resources to young people to ensure that they are fully prepared for their first experience in commercial fishing.
+The program prepares skippers to select, prepare and safely introduce apprentices to fishing, and provides resources to young people to ensure that they are fully prepared for their first experience in commercial fishing.

 Deckhands might fish for a day, a week, a season, or a lifetime after participating in this program.
 ALFA considers all apprenticeships a success: even those whose fishing careers end after one trip have gained a new understanding and appreciation for commercial fishing, small boats, and healthy fishing practices.